 Corum Admiral’s Cup AC-One 45 Tides

-Baselworld 2014: An icon among sea-lovers, the Admiral’s Cup AC-One 45 Tides watch returns in a reworked design.
+An icon among sea-lovers now returns in a reworked design: the Admiral’s Cup AC-One 45 Tides watch.

-The CO 277 caliber now provides its essential navigation-related indications on an ocean blue dial bearing subdials that are more graphically styled than ever.
-The Moon, which determines tidal movements, appears at 12 o’clock.
-When it is full or black (new moon), meaning when it is aligned the Earth and the Sun, the amplitude or strength of the tides – indicated by a dedicated hand on the dial – is at its peak, with a coefficient of between 95 and 120, dipping to between 20 and 45 during the first and last moon quarters.
+The CO 277 caliber now provides its essential navigation-related indications on a striking red dial bearing subdials that are more graphically styled than ever.
+The moon, which determines tidal movements, appears at 12 o’clock.
+When it is full or black (new moon), meaning when it is aligned the earth and the sun, the amplitude or strength of the tides – indicated by a dedicated hand on the dial – is at its peak, with a coefficient of between 95 and 120, dipping to between 20 and 45 during the first and last moon quarters.

 An authentic SHOM-certified precision navigating instrument, the CO 277 caliber beats at the rate of 28,800 vibrations per hour and has a 42-hour power reserve.
-Also driving a date display at 3 o’clock, it is housed in the 12-sided Admiral’s Cup case entirely worthy of its performances.
+Also driving a date display at 3 o’clock, it is housed in the emblematic 12-sided Admiral’s Cup case.
 The latter is made in grade 5 titanium and remarkably light despite its powerful style and generous 45 mm diameter.
-Its layered structure features blue PVD-treated titanium inserts echoing the color of the dial and the vulcanized rubber strap secured by a folding clasp.
-Clearly built for adventure, it is water-resistant to 300 meters and fitted with a sapphire back providing an admirable view of the CO 277 movement.
+Its layered structure features red PVD-treated titanium inserts echoing the color of the dial and the vulcanized rubber strap secured by a folding clasp.
+Clearly built for adventure, it is water-resistant to 300 meters and fitted with a sapphire back providing a view of the CO 277 movement.

 All the news >

 All the watches >